 A special cable is used to connect the aircraft radio to the antenna.
 This circular coaxial (coax) cable has special characteristics for the frequencies used and must match the radio and antenna (electrically and mechanically).
-It must not attenuate the signals too much and radiate in the aircraft or pickup signals like ignition pulses from the engines or strobes.
+It must not attenuate the signals too much and radiate in the aircraft or pickup signals like ignition pulses from the engine(s) or strobes.

 Perfect communication over long distances, either receiving or transmitting, usually means not saving money on the cable connecting your radio and antenna.
-Please do invest in a good cable.
+Please do invest in a good quality cable.
 The types we would recommend are LMR-400, AIRCOM plus or the CLF-400.
-RG-213/U would be in between these cables and a RG-58C/U mill spec or Aircell 5, it is a reasonable priced alternative.
+RG-213/U would be in between these cables and a RG-58C/U mill spec and Aircell 5, it is a reasonable priced alternative.

 These cables are about 10 mm thick (RG-58 and Aircell 5 are 5 mm diameter) have a sturdy connector, they do not bend as easily as the thin types but they are the best, having almost no signal loss at VHF/UHF frequencies and can be used for your transponder with equal performance on UHF (950-1050 MHz) too.
 Try that with your RG-58A.
-Did you even wonder why ATC sometimes says: 'No radar contact'?
+Did you even wonder why ATC sometimes says: 'No radar contact'...

 These kinks in the cable can lead to splits in the outer jacket and braided shield, which will lead to a downgrade in performance over time.
 Remember to check the specifications for minimum bend radius for the selected cable of your choice.

 This balun is sometimes included with the antenna.
 But if you buy one without the balun, you can save some 60 odd dollars.
-For that money you can get a good coax like the Aircell 5 specifications cable and build your own balun with it.
+For that money you can get a good coax like the Aircell 5 or RG-400 cable and build your own balun with it.
 Use the same cable to connect antenna and balun to the VOR receiver.
-And you will have money left to buy a beer!
+And you will have money left to buy yourself a beer!

 If you need to know how to build a good and simple 1:1 balun then follow the instructions in the image.
-The antenna show is not bend (thus its impedance is 73 ohms) but in our case you will need to use 50 ohm RF coax cable to construct the balun and you are good to go with our aviation VOR antenna (which is bend and thus has 50 ohm impedance).
+The antenna shown is not bend (thus its impedance is 73 ohms) but in our case you will need to use 50 ohm RF coax cable to construct the balun and you are good to go with our aviation VOR antenna (which is bend and thus has around 50 ohm impedance).